AlessandroCa/Data-Analysis-Case-Studies-Dashboarding-EDA-Reporting/Portfolio_Analytics /Project01_BiblioSoftware /README.md

-Project Title

-BiblioSoftware – Integrated Library Management Solution
+# BiblioSoftware – Integrated Library Management Solution

-Project Description

 BiblioSoftware is an integrated software solution designed to streamline and digitalize the management of library resources.
 The system enables continuous user interaction through a dynamic command-line interface, allowing efficient execution of key operations such as adding, searching, updating, and removing books from the library database.